Amasirat/Obsidian/CSharp(.NET).md

 Every type in the CTS is inherited by the System.Object class.

-Each type has a TryParse method that tries to parse a string and returns a System.Boolean of its success state.
+Each type has a TryParse static method that tries to parse a string and returns a System.Boolean of its success state.

 ## DateTime and TimeSpan